amrOmran89/amrOmran89/README.md

 ## Fun Facts

-I’m a fan of functional programming and love incorporating its principles into my work.
+I’m a fan of functional programming and concurrency and love incorporating its principles into my work.

 Outside of coding, I enjoy playing tennis and exploring new technologies.